-A Video EEG helps us to find out more about the kind of seizures you are having.
-During the test, a camera records your behavior.
-This is paired with an EEG recording of your brain wave activity.
-Sometimes movements may look like seizures, but they are not.
-If you have seizures, this study will help us learn how strong the seizures are and how often the seizures occur.
-We are also looking to find out what part of the brain the seizures are coming from.
+A video EEG helps us to find out more about the kind of seizures you have.
+During the test, a video camera records your behavior.
+This is paired with an EEG recording of your brain waves.
+Some movements may look like seizures, but they are not.
+This study will help us learn how strong the seizures are and how often they occur.
+We are also looking at what part of the brain the seizures are coming from.

 This test will also help to decide if you are having silent seizures.
-These are seizures that occur without any physical signs, but changes can be seen on the EEG.
+These occur without any physical signs, but changes can be seen on the EEG.

 This test will take place in the hospital and can take between 1-5 days to complete.

 You will receive a call from the Epilepsy Clinic nurse one week before your scheduled admission to review your hospital stay.

 You may choose to wear a hospital gown or your own clothes.
 Your shirt or blouse must button or zip in the front.
 This makes it easier to change when the EEG wires (leads) are in place.

 Wash your hair the night before the test.
 Please avoid any hair conditioners, gels or sprays.

 You may want to bring comfort items like your favorite pillow or blanket.

 You may also bring some favorite activities to pass the time like books, games, puzzles, or coloring books.